 For more information see our Period Make-up, Hair and Wig Work course.

-This 1 week module uses the entire body as a canvas for you to design and practice body art.
-You’ll be taught through practical sessions and will learn the best techniques for tanning and creating sunburnt looks, along with applying tattoos and stenciling.
-You will also get the chance to apply camouflage make-up for the face and body.
+This 1 week module uses the entire body as a canvas for you to design and practice Airbrushing and body art.
+You’ll be taught through practical sessions and will learn the best techniques for airbrushing make-up.
+You will also learn techniques to enhance body contours and design your own body make-up.

 For more information see our Body Make-up course.